XAI-ANITI/ethik/README.md

 1. Detecting model bias with respect to one or more (protected) attributes.
 2. Identifying causes for why the model performs poorly on certain inputs.
-3. Visualizing which regions of an image influence a model's predictions.
+3. Visualizing regions of an image influence a model's predictions.

 ## Installation